hollyschwecke/New-Team-5-Project/WEEKLY_UPDATES.md

   - Holly: Put a few action items into Trello regarding HTML and work on these or other action items.

    ## Week 9
+   Claire, Therese, and Holly met together to record the Agile meeting.
+   - Holly: Started coding the front end.
+Helped create login.css and login.html.
+Will start working on the basic html for the add product page
+   - Claire: Updated the UI for the current product.
+Created basic layout for login HTML and login CSS.
+   - Therese: Started forumlatng backend.
+Started creating queries and API.
+Will continue to work backend